AllStarLink/ASL3-Manual/docs/adv-topics/remotebase.md

 Remote base nodes are configured differently than a standard node.
 A completely different set of internal functions in `Asterisk/app_rpt` is used when operating a node as a remote base.
 Usually, the only reason to set up a node as a remote base is when you wish to change the operating parameters of the the attached radio remotely, or if you only want the radio to be used by a single user at a time.

 If you want a *public* node number for a remote base, it must specifically be requested in the [AllStarLink Portal](https://allstarlink.org/portal).
 You must be sure to answer yes to `Is node a remote base station?`, and then optionally `If remote base, is it frequency agile?` questions.
-You can, alternatively`, configure a private node.
+Alternatively, you can configure a private node.

 ## Security Issues
 Unfettered access to remote bases can be a **security issue**.
 If the remote base has no login protection it could be used by unscrupulous individuals to violate amateur radio rules and regulations.
 We **strongly** advise that all remote bases be protected by requiring a login code (see [Remote Base Authentication](#remote-base-authentication) below).